openspending/community.openspending.org/resources/osi/eu-spending-data.md

-Spending reported under the FTS consist of both [EU Commission spending and grant funding](http://openspending.org/resources/eu/) provided to programmes such as research, education and foreign aid.

-is likely the best documented part of the EU budget, though it is not transactional spending data, as it only provide project funding data, and thus not actual transactions from either EU agencies not project recipients.
+Spending reported under the FTS consist of both [EU Commission spending and grant funding](http://openspending.org/resources/eu/) provided to programmes such as research, education and foreign aid, is likely the best documented part of the EU budget, though it is not transactional spending data, as it only provide project funding data, and thus not actual transactions from either EU agencies not project recipients.

 An increase in the minimum threshold is however under consideration, which could cause a decrease in access to a substantial amount of